acl-org/ethics-tutorial/README.md

 Materials for the EACL 2023 Ethics Tutorial: **Understanding Ethics in NLP Authoring and Reviewing**.

-_This repository archives the materials in a reuseable form, related materials (ACL Stakeholder Survey) and also links other contemporary resources.
+_This repository archives the materials in a reusable form, related materials (ACL Stakeholder Survey) and also links to other contemporary resources.
 If you see things missing or needing maintenance, please file an issue or a pull request._

 Authors:
 * [Luciana Benotti](https://benotti.github.io/) (Universidad Nacional de Córdoba)